Kanrog/website_maker/README.md

 ## How to Update Your Website

 Just edit your Google Sheet.
-Your website updates automatically!
+Your website updates automatically when you refresh the browser!

 ## Tips

 - Use hex color codes: `#FF5733`
-- Include units for sizes: `24px`, `2em`
+- Include units for sizes: `24px`
 - For images, upload to GitHub and use the raw URL, or use any public image URL
 - Keep text concise for better readability